Chicago’s Historic Bridgeport and Back of the Yards Neighborhoods

 Monastery of the Holy Cross

 The historic Ramova Theater in Bridgeport, located at 3520 S. Halsted, opened in 1929 as a sister theater to the Music Box Theatre in Lakeview.
-Closed now for over 35 years, it is undergoing a $28 million renovation to convert it to an entertainment space, restaurant and brewery.
+Closed for over 35 years, it underwent a $28 million renovation to convert it to an entertainment space, restaurant and brewery.
+It opened in late 2023.
+I went for brunch October 2024 at the Grill & Taproom and enjoyed the shrimp and grits.
+I also tasted the Bridgeport Ale brewed onsite by Other Half Brewing.
+The Ramova offers special events, lectures, live music and more.

 Ramova Theater